swifty94/QoeDataReport/README.md

 # QoeDataReport

-Automated creating of CSV report with the monitoring data from FT QoE module for specific CPE monitoring.
+Automated creating of CSV report using QoE data from FT QoE module.
 ---

 Installation:
 ---
-- clone this repo or download as is
+- git clone this repo or download as is in zip
 - unzip on target location
 - run ./install, E.g: